faziz/toyrobotsim/README.md

 ```sh
 $ ./gradlew clean test run
 ```
+You might need to make the gradlew shell script executable by running **chmod +x gradlew**.

+On Windows please use **gradlew.bat** file to run the application.

-This would run all tests, and then execute the main application.
+The above command would run all tests, and then execute the main application.

 **com.faziz.assignment.sim.ToyRobotSimulator** is the entry point for the application.
 The application loads the commands for the robot from **src/main/resources/robot-commands.txt** file.